CME211/notes/lecture-11/lecture-11.md

 ### Static array example

 Static arrays are allocated on the stack.
-They can hold only a limeted amount of data.
+They can hold only a limited amount of data.

 `src/stack4.cpp`: